bluicien/bluicien/README.md

 # Welcome to My GitHub Profile! 👋
 Hi there!
-I'm an **Junior Software Developer** passionate about learning, building, and exploring new technologies.
+I'm a **Junior Software Developer** passionate about learning, building, and exploring new technologies.
 This GitHub profile is my digital playground where I showcase my journey, projects, and skills as I grow in the tech world.

 ---